Skip to content

 Deployment Options

-OpenContracts is designed to be deployed using docker-compose.
+OpenContracts is designed to be deployed using Docker Compose.
 You can run it locally or in a production environment.
 Follow the instructions below for a local environment if you just want to test it or you want to use it for yourself and don't intend to make the application available to other users via the Internet.

 Local Deployment